-2. Personal Evangelism Prep: Due on Wednesday, October 12; 25% of final grade.
+2. Personal Evangelism Prep: Due on Tuesday, Oct 3; 25% of final grade.

-This assignment will be a written compilation of two parts:
+This assignment will be a written compilation of two parts, pay attention to your use of language to avoid using Christian cliches:

 Part 1.
-Personal Jesus Story: Write a three-minute personal Jesus story for a nonbelieving reader or audience using language that is understandable for anyone.
-Incorporate bible verses and/or themes.
+Personal Jesus Story: Write a three-minute personal Jesus story for a non-believing reader or audience using language that is understandable for anyone.
+Incorporate Bible verses and/or themes (approx. 1-2 pages double spaced).

 Part 2.
-Gospel Story Sharing: Write a two-minute "elevator speech" that explains "this is who Jesus is to me".
-This should be a concise sharing of the gospel story and/or unpacking of a key bible verse related to salvation in Jesus.
+Gospel Story Sharing: Write a two-minute "elevator speech" that explains "this is who Jesus is to me."
+This statement should be a concise sharing of the gospel story and/or unpacking of a key bible verse related to salvation in Jesus that someone who is unchurched is able to follow (approx. 1-2 pages double spaced).